-When the restricted shell evaluates an expression and encounters a function call, it calls a predicate function (with information about the function call in question).
-This predicate function returns true to let the shell go ahead with the evaluation, or false to abort it.
-There are two possible predicate functions for the user to implement:
+When the restricted shell evaluates an expression and encounters a function call or an operator application, it calls a callback function (with information about the function call in question).
+This callback function returns true to let the shell go ahead with the evaluation, or false to abort it.
+There are two possible callback functions for the user to implement: